 Thirdly, the four gospels are named after relatively unimpressive individuals.
 Matthew was a tax collector.
 Luke was not even an apostle.
 If the four canonical gospel narratives were forgeries, then it would have been far more probable that the authors used names of better known people such as Peter or Thomas.
 After all, that is the pattern we observe amongst heretics who produced their spurious works during the second and third centuries.

-Fourthly, the liberties provided through the gospel give credence to the traditional authorship of the four gospels.
-If they were forgeries, then how come the authors did not simply make up an easier path to worship God?
+Fourthly, if the four gospels were forgeries, then how come the authors did not simply make up an easier path to worship God?
 Why would the early Christians follow a way of life that would result in them being persecuted?
 Even the Jews allowed sacrifices to be offered to the Roman Emperor.

 How come the four gospel narratives contain embarrassing details regarding the twelve apostles?
 For instance, Peter denied Jesus Christ three times in a row (Luke 22:54-62).
 Matthew records Christ calling Peter Satan and a stumbling block (Matthew 16:23).
 Judas betraying Him to the chief priests and students of the Law also serves as a perfect example of embarrassing details.
 Paul prior to his conversion persecuted Christians.
 If the four gospel narratives were forgeries, then we should not expect their authors to incorporate such shameful and humiliating details regarding these people.